anon-blue/anon.blue/README.txt

-       this computer has been crash
+       this computer has been llllokopkopko

                                           DAPDA\KDA-0JD DIUOA JKSJKDJASND1`198E0
 17E309173281474623U4783 3772947 289 41                      7 -71097928740914798